Where do you live?

 In 2011 FMT improved my histamine migraines, anxiety and derealization by around 90%.
 However it did not improve my food intolerances.
 By 2013 I could only eat four foods without feeling like I was being poisoned.
 I was painfully thin and could not tolerate protein at all.
 I tried low-dose-immunotherapy to settle the food intolerances, which cost a fortune and only made me worse.
 I hunted down the mast-cell stabilizer sodium chromoglycate which helped a little, then messed with my liver, as did Quercetin a natural mast cell stabilizer.

 For 18 months I set the alarm clock for 2am each morning to take Vitamin B complex so that I could get out of bed five hours later.
 Once out of bed, I needed hydrocortisone and a coffee enema to get me off to work.
 Each day I would cajole myself to stay at work for one more hour, one more day, one more week.
 I am extremely fortunate that I am good at my job and not micro-managed so I could hide my dysfunction.
 Sometimes I would flee to the bathroom and silently weep.
 Slow heavy brain-fog caused stupid mistakes, forcing me to let go of my usual perfectionism and accept mere adequacy to survive.
-One night I tried to drive out of the multi-level carpark but was so tired and confused I did not know where I was.
+One night I tried to drive out of the multi-level carpark at work but was so tired and confused I did not know where I was.
 Many times I packed up the contents of my desk at the end of the day, feeling unable to return, then talked myself into coming back for one more day.
 Taking one day at a time got me through 3 years of fear and hell.

 Twenty years earlier I had been diagnosed with Graves Disease, an autoimmune condition that causes an overactive thyroid gland.
 I had been given radioactive iodine to kill off the thyroid gland, which meant I would be on T4 thyroid supplementation for the rest of my life.
 (Two months after radioactive iodine treatment, I developed debilitating fibromyalgia, which the endocrinologist said was unrelated and accused me of being a charlatan wanting to avoid work).
 Now, 20 years later, a functional medicine doctor did a Reverse T3 test and discovered I was not converting my thyroid medication properly from T4 to T3.
 I was furious to discover that I was suffering from undiagnosed low thyroid despite having had regular thyroid function tests with a succession of doctors for 20 years.
 I discovered the Stop The Thyroid Madness website and learned I was not alone.
 I also learned that gut dysfunction is a precursor to autoimmune illnesses like Graves Disease, in those predisposed.
 Clearly the development of gluten intolerance in my ‘20s had been an early warning sign.
 This was a very complicated web I found myself entangled in.